19 May 2024

 Results can be found by clicking on the red box in the nav bar that says “results” – the photos of you all are now up too!

 THE 2024 RACE IS OFFICIALLY OPEN – BOOK ASAP AFTER THE 2023 EDITION SOLD OUT

 We’re also looking at holding an Ultra race event as well as the 10K, Half and Full Marathon.
 We’re in the process of planning this additional distance.

 Worcester Full and Half Marathon will be in its 13th year in 2024.
 The 2023 event completely sold out so it’s worth booking your place early and avoid missing out.

-Both longer race distances start at 9:30am in Offerton Lane, a five-minute walk from the Rugby Club.
+Both longer race distances start at 9:30am in Offerton Lane.
 The Full Marathon takes in two laps of the loop around beautiful rural lanes.
-The Half accompanies the Full for the first lap before splitting away at 11 miles and heading back where both races finish in front of the Worcester Warriors Ground.
+The Half accompanies the Full for the first lap before splitting away just after 11 miles and heading back to the finish, which this year is at Worcester Rugby Club, not at Sixways

-10K finishers will receive a medal and the race starts at 10am.
+10K finishers will receive a medal and next year will also receive a race T-shirt – this race starts at 10am.

 Photographs will be available at yourraceday.co.uk shortly after the race.